 Implement low-conflict communication.
 Your ex’s vitriol and rigidity makes co-parenting communication difficult.
 But did you realize that you might be writing in ways that actually inflame conflict?
 Take an honest look at how you respond.
 Do you lecture?
 Are you overly emotional?
 Do you try to prove your point and appeal to reason (good luck with that!).
 You will not be able to make any co-parenting decisions this way.
 Defuse conflict with the following protocol: be brief, informative (no opinions or feelings), neutral in tone, and firm (set a limit and stick to it).
 If you focus on the solution, instead of the problem, you’ll be less aggravated and more likely to come to an agreement.

 Parallel parent.
 Conventional co-parenting requires flexible thinking, conflict resolution skills, and emotional regulation – all things that a narcissist lacks.
 Parallel parenting takes less communication and cooperation, so it’s often a better option with challenging exes.
 When you parallel parent, you eliminate sources of conflict by having separate house rules and parenting philosophies.
 You also avoid being together by hosting separate birthday parties and attending separate parent-teacher conferences, when possible.

 The key to co-parenting with a narcissist is to minimize opportunities for conflict.
 Utilizing these strategies won’t change your ex, but it will make life more manageable for you and your children.

 Are you coping with a narcissist co-parent in your divorce?
 Get legal answers and start safeguarding your future today.
-Contact us today for a free confidential consultation.
+Contact us today for a confidential consultation.
 Secure your future with your children.
 Call us: 888-888-0919.